Feynman-Kac formula under a finite entropy condition: Introduction

 \subsection{Main results of the article}

-In this article, we propose an \emph{extended notion of solution} to the Feynman-Kac equation \eqref{eq-FK} involving the \emph{extended generator} of the Markov measure $R$, and we show with probabilistic technics that $g$ defined by \eqref{eq-74} solves the extension \eqref{eq-78} below of the Feynman-Kac equation \eqref{eq-FK}.
+In this article, we prove with probabilistic techniques that $g$ given by the Feynman-Kac formula \eqref{eq-74} belongs to the domain of the \emph{extended} generator of the Markov measure $R$ and satisfies the trajectorial equation \eqref{eq-78} below, extending equation \eqref{eq-FK} in a probabilistic way.
 The diffusion matrix field $\aa$ is supposed to be regular (typically $\aa= \sigma \sigma^*$ with $ \sigma$ locally Lipschitz) and invertible, but the coefficients $\BB, V $ and the datum $g_T$ are \emph{neither assumed to be regular, nor locally bounded}.

-This extended notion of solution is \emph{trajectorial} and is properly defined in terms of extended generators of Markov measures, a notion which is directly connected to the notion of semimartingale which plays a central role in this article.
+The notion of extended generator of a Markov measures is directly connected to the notion of semimartingale which plays a central role in this article.
 The main hypothesis of this article is that the \emph{relative entropy} of $P$ with respect to the reference path measure $R$ is finite, i.e.

 We prove in addition that $g$ admits some generalized spatial derivative $\gradt g$ and extend \eqref{eq-gir-b}: $P$ is the law of a Markov diffusion process with the same matrix field $\aa$ as $R$, and drift field